 Knowing the alcohol withdrawal timeline will be essential during your process.
 You must prepare yourself mentally for what is next.
 A general timeline consists of:

 Symptoms may still appear after a week, but they will start to dissipate.
 You may have lingering cravings and mood swings, but you must stay focused on your recovery.

 Only a few drugs will pose extreme dangers when going through detox – alcohol is one of those.
 Detox is the first and most intensive step on a path to freedom from addiction.
-Medical detox works by ensuring your safety with specialists at a hospital or residential treatment center.
+NCBI works by ensuring your safety with specialists at a hospital or residential treatment center.
 You will be provided with medications that help the intensity and severity of your withdrawal.